A simple way to approach junior golf

 - Technical coaching language

+These things can come later, once the basics are in place.
 In the early stages, trying to do too much usually slows progress down rather than speeding it up.

 A simpler approach makes it easier for juniors to build confidence, see improvement, and stay engaged.